 NC State's Alcohol Policy establishes the university policy on the sale, use and consumption of alcoholic beverages on campus and at NC State-sponsored events, as well as University enforcement responses for violations of this policy.
-Under state law, it is unlawful for any person less than twenty-one (21) years of age to purchase or possess any alcoholic beverage and further that it is against the law for anyone to sell or give any alcoholic beverage.
+Under state law, it is unlawful for any person less than twenty-one (21) years of age to purchase or possess any alcoholic beverage and further that it is against the law for anyone to sell or give any alcoholic beverage to a person under 21 or to aid or abet such person in selling, purchasing or possessing any alcoholic beverage.
 Any student or employee in violation of NC State's alcohol policy or North Carolina law may be subject to disciplinary measures by the university.
 The Alcohol Policy can be found on the University's Policies, Regulations & Rules website at http://policies.ncsu.edu/policy/pol-04-20-02.